 It applied in addition to the applied customs duty and is kept as 1% customs handling fee and is applicable on maximum all imports.

 It is basically the purchase of goods from a foreign country.
-Every country has the different protocol and set of guidelines for import.
+Every country has a different protocol and set of guidelines for import.

-- Obtaining Foreign Exchange: since the importer has to make payment in the currency of the exporting country only, once the IEC is grant, the next step is to arrange the foreign exchange.
+- Obtaining Foreign Exchange: since the importer has to make payment in the currency of the exporting country only, once the IEC is granted, the next step is to arrange the foreign exchange.

 - Dispatching a Letter of Credit: Just to be sure that there is no risk of non-payment, for this purpose the exporter asks the importers to send a letter of credit to him.